mgsisk/stencil/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug to help improve this project
-title: ''
+title: Provide a brief, descriptive summary of the bug here
-labels: ''
+labels: bug
-assignees: ''
+assignees: mgsisk
 ---

-**Describe the bug**
+**Expected Behavior**
-A clear and concise description of what the bug is.
+Provide a clear and concise description of what should happen here.

-**To Reproduce**
+**Current Behavior**
+Provide a clear and concise description of what's actually happening here.

+**Reproduction Steps**
-Steps to reproduce the behavior:
+Provide clear and concise instructions to reproduce the bug here.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+**Suggested Fix**

-A clear and concise description of what you expected to happen.
+Provide a clear and concise description of any suggested fixes here, or delete this section.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+**Context**
+Provide any relevant context that might help here, including:

+- Code related to the bug
+- Environments that produce the bug (e.g. browser, device, operating system)
+- Links to live examples of the bug
+- Project versions that include the bug
+- Screenshots demonstrating the bug